oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

   - Consumer spending is heavily seasonal, and primarily driven by after-tax income
   - Undertanding savings behaviour is also critical to predicting consumer spending, since spending is given by income less savings
     - Saving is negatively correlated with consumer confidence
+  - Whilst consumer spending is the biggest factor in determining long-term growth, it tends to relative stability over the course of the business cycle
+    - Because of this, focusing on other factors in one's analysis is often advisable

 - Business spending is more volatile, but a peak in inventory spending is a relatively bearish indicator, signalling that businesses may have overspent relative to sales